10:09AM, Friday 22 March 2019

 But, from this week, we will be asking you to pay a small fee – 20p – per article to read some of our longer stories online.

-The Advertiser will be introducing a new secure system, called Agate, which allows readers to top up an online ‘wallet’ to read those premium articles.
+The Advertiser will be introducing a new secure system, called Axate (previously known as Agate), which allows readers to top up an online ‘wallet’ to read those premium articles.